 - Can be adjusted in a way that you move from the waterfall approach in which one stage stems from the other, into a cycle in which evaluation is cyclical after each stage.

-- A clear distinction of the design and development phase might lead to some assumptions of the final output.
+- A clear distinction between the design and development phases might lead to some assumptions about the final output.
 So in other words, what is developed might not (but does not have to) meet the initial expectations/goals of learning.

-- In a linear manner might be less flexible.
+- A linear manner might be less flexible.

 It allows the rapid development of content or courses based on feedback elicited from all stakeholders and it ensures developing and rolling out content or courses that are motivating and that meet the goals of the training course.

-- It allows developing rapidly content or courses based on feedback elicited from all stakeholders.
+- It allows developing rapidly the content or courses based on feedback elicited from all stakeholders.

-- It ensures developing and rolling out content or courses that are motivating and meeting the goals of training.
+- It ensures the developing and rolling out of content or courses that are motivating and meet the goals of training.

 - Can be time-consuming with the rounds of feedback applied at different stages.

 - Can be difficult to manage for beginners in project management because of multiple feedback cycles and inputs from people involved in the process.

 An example of how the SAM instructional design model can be applied